crippe-90/veckarklocka/README.md

 NTH=2
 ```
 `DAY` is the weekday the program should run on, in english and capital.
-`NTH` is the number of times this weekday should occur previously in this month.
-For example december 13 2025 will be DAY=SATUERDAY and NTH=2
+`NTH` is the nth time this weekday occur in this month.
+For example december 13 2025 will be DAY=SATURDAY and NTH=2

 ## Usage
 The main idea is to use it with systemd timers